IOLTA

 Rule 412

-Enrollment Form for Lawyers and Small Firms
+Enrollment Form for Lawyers and Law Firms

 This form is used to open a new IOLTA account or to convert an existing bank account to a trust account.